The Sacred Window:

 Your have now birthed your baby and have embarked on your journey into motherhood, a rite of passage that deserves careful tending and honouring of the new mothers needs.

-We as mothers, no matter what culture we come from, share some deep, common roots in how our bodies need to be nurtured and nourished in our postpartum periods.
+We as mothers, no matter what culture we come from, share some deep, common roots in how our bodies need to be nurtured and nourished in our postnatal periods.
 We as mothers share common threads of intelligence and instinct in how we mother our new babies.

 This time is completely focused on the thriving of the mother-baby dyad, deeply respecting the weeks after your birth as a time to heal your body and develop a strong bond with your baby.